HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 11353

 Pho Boon Kee- Singapore

-Hi, Pho.
+A. Hi, Pho.
 Your last question first, so we are all on the same wavelength.
-Steel parts are never just "chrome passivated"; that process and that term implies that the parts were zinc plated.
-Similarly, zinc plating without a subsequent chromate conversion coating is very rare.
-So when you see terms like "yellow zinc" what is really meant is zinc plating followed by chromate conversion coating of a yellow color.
+Steel parts are never just "chrome passivated"; that process and that term implies that the parts were first zinc plated.
+Similarly, zinc plating without a subsequent chromate conversion coating is very rare -- almost unheard of.
+So, when you see terms like "yellow zinc" what is really meant is zinc plating followed by chromate conversion coating of a yellow color.

-I believe that the answer is that 'white zinc' is not a generally accepted name, at least in the USA, but that the inquirer was referring to a clear chromate coating on zinc plating.
+I believe that the answer is that 'white zinc' is not a generally accepted name, at least in the USA, but that the inquirer is probably referring to a clear chromate coating on zinc plating.

 My expectation is that hexavalent chromates will eventually be banned throughout the world because of their toxicity and possible carcinogenicity.
 They are already forbidden on automobiles in Europe, which has meant that all car manufacturers throughout the world stopped their use; you may as well do the same on your products.